-Underwriters' option We have granted the underwriters an option to purchase a maximum of 1,000,000 in this offering of approximately \$89.8 million, or \$103.8 million if the underwriters fully exercise their option to purchase additional shares, assuming an initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Use of Proceeds We estimate that we will receive net proceeds from the sale of shares of our common stock in this offering of approximately \$\\$\ \million\$, or \$\\$\ \million\$ if the underwriters fully exercise their option to purchase additional shares, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering and our existing cash and cash equivalents to fund our conditioning programs and product candidates, the development of MGTA-456, the development of MGTA-145, our mobilization product candidate and the remainder, if any, to fund new and ongoing research and development activities, our new product engine, working capital and other general corporate purposes.
 See "Use of Proceeds" for additional information.